easyaspi314/gbasnek/README.md

    works, there may be tiles that it won't spawn on, or it can lag/softlock if it can't find an empty tile.
  - There is no win condition, you just play until you die or the previous thing happens
- - vBlank is a busy spin loops
+ - vBlank is a busy spin loop
  - The ROM header is not to spec (Oh no!
 Anyways...)

 Make sure that the code boots on, at the very least, mGBA with the official GBA bios.